Novgor0d/CDE2310_G11/Mechanical Subsystems/README.md

 ## Mechanical Subsystem

+This document outlines the **complete design, fabrication, and assembly process** for our autonomous ping pong ball launcher mounted on the TurtleBot3 Burger.
+The system is designed to detect a heat source, navigate autonomously, and fire a ping pong ball vertically using a dual-flywheel launch mechanism.
+It includes detailed breakdowns of parts, fabrication methods, performance calculations, and step-by-step assembly instructions to ensure clarity and reproducibility.

-_All the items that have been mentioned in this document refer directly to the file name._
+**_All the items that have been mentioned in this document refer directly to the file name._**

-## Files and their description
+## Files and their description under Mechananical Subsystems

-**Turtlebot Assembly files:**
-- Turtlebot Assembly:- Base turtlebot burger
-- Turtlebot & Launcher Mechanism Assembly: Final Turtlebot Burger assembly with the launcher and the ball feeder system.

 **Reload Tube Folder:**
 - Joint2: attatches 18cm pipe to the launcher